Outsourcing security with 1Password, Authy, and Privacy.com

 With Authy, your back up is encrypted with your password, similarly to how 1Password works.
 This makes it the second password you can’t forget, if you don’t want to lose access to your codes.
 If you reset your account, they all go away.
 I can deal with remembering two passwords; I’ll take that trade.

 I’ve tried other methods of MFA, including hardware keys, which can make accessing accounts on your phone more complicated than I care to put up with.
-I find the combination of 1Password and Authy to be the most practical combination of convenience and security that yet exists in my knowledge.
+I find the combination of 1Password and Authy to be the most practical combination of convenience and security that yet exists to my knowledge.

 Finally, there’s one last line of defense you can put in place in the unfortunate event that one of your accounts is still compromised.
 All the strong passwords and MFA in the world won’t help if you open the doors yourself, and scams and phishing are a thing.